gabricc/typescript-journey/02basics/myUnions.md

 - Union of literal values
 - Strict type checking for specific values
 - Error prevention for invalid values

+In this case, we're using union types with literal values to create a type that can only be one of these three specific strings.
+This is great for when you have a fixed set of allowed values, like an enum.

 ## Best Practices